And5reas/Portfolio/README.md

-# React + Vite
+# Andreas Porcel - Potfolio

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+I'm creating this portfolio just to share my work with the world 😁

-Currently, two official plugins are available:
+## I'm using React + Vite to create this project ✨

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+### React Libraries

-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- Frame-motion